awesomemotive/WP-Mail-SMTP/readme.txt

 By all means please contact me to discuss features or options you'd like to see added to the plugin.
 I can't guarantee to add all of them, but I will consider all sensible requests.
 I can be contacted here:
 <http://www.callum-macdonald.com/contact/>

-= Will this plugin work with WordPress version < 2.3? =
+= Will this plugin work with WordPress versions less than 2.3? =

-Short answer: no.

-WordPress version 2.3 introduced two new filters for mail_from and mail_from_name, which allow you to set the two variables separately.
-Previously, both were set in one filter.
-From version 0.5 this change was introduced, so the plugin will not work with versions prevoius to 2.3.
-However, you could use version 4.2 of this plugin instead, that should work with earlier versions of WordPress.
+Yes.
+On versions of WordPress prior to 2.3, ignore the From Name field, and instead enter both the name and email in the From Email field, in the form Name&lt;email@domain.com&gt;.

 == Screenshots ==